Lemonade’s Loss Ratio: Why Insurance Carriers Should (and shouldn’t) Be Worried About It

 With a few lines of code, our Behavioral Intelligence solution will instantly collect thousands of behavioral data points we call “digital body language” as users engage with forms and applications.

-Rather than attempt to build a complex behavioral analytics solution yourself, we give you the ability to get in Lemonade’s behavioral analytics arena instantly.
+Rather than attempt to build a complex behavioral analytics solution yourself, we give you the ability to get in the behavioral analytics game arena instantly.

 “Simply put, if you’re in need of a gallon of milk, it would be silly to raise a cow.”
 Woody Klemmer, Head of Growth @ForMotiv